“Ours were false relationships from the very beginning in which we were targeted, exploited and betrayed.”

 The quote above gets right to the heart of the matter of emotional rape.
 These were never normal relationships that started with love and then just went wrong.
 Far from it.
-The psychopath is a predator who completely hides his true identity and motives as he targets a victim with the intent of seriously harming her.
+The psychopath is a predator who completely hides his or her true identity and motives.

-He only pretends to love her — and does a convincing job of it — in order to gain her love and trust, which is what makes carrying out his hidden agenda possible.
-He gains power and control through manipulation tactics and uses her for whatever he desires without any remorse, while he creates an ever-worsening emotional hell.
-He is entertained as he watches her trying in vain to save the relationship she truly believed was the best one of her life.
+In a profound act of betrayal, he or she only pretends to love (even if they start out with genuine attraction, since psychopaths don’t have the ability to love) — and does a convincing job of it — in order to gain your love and trust, which is what makes carrying out their manipulative agenda possible.
+They gain power and control through manipulation and use their victim for whatever they desire without any remorse, while creating an ever-worsening emotional hell.
+Their grandiosity swells as they watch their victim try in vain to save the relationship they truly believed was the best one of their lives.

-She is devastated as she may come to realize that it was never real and that he purposefully and heartlessly hurt her and used her.
-If she doesn’t realize it — and many victims don’t understand what really happened until years later, if ever — she blames herself, which makes healing much more difficult or even impossible.
+The victim is devastated as he or she comes to realize the psychopath’s love was never real and that they were heartlessly abused and betrayed.
+If they don’t realize it — and many victims don’t understand what really happened until years later, if ever — they continue blaming themselves for the demise of what once seemed to be an ideal relationship, which makes real healing difficult or even impossible.

-Either way, she is left with a heart, soul and psyche ravaged by the predator.
+Either way, we are left with a heart, soul, and psyche ravaged by a predator.

 A lack of support from friends and family makes things much worse.
-Some will blame her for choosing to have a relationship with a “jerk,” because they don’t know or can’t believe he was a predator capable of hiding his true identity.
-Some blame her for staying with him when she knew it was going bad, because they are unaware or unwilling to believe she was controlled like a puppet by his systematic manipulation.
-Others who fell for the psychopath’s charisma and powers of persuasion may blame her for losing a “good catch.”
-Whatever the case, no one realizes how severely traumatized she really is.
+Some will blame the victim for choosing to have a relationship with a “jerk,” because they don’t know or can’t believe he was a predator capable of hiding his true identity.
+Some blame her for staying with him when she knew it was going bad, because they are unaware or unwilling to believe she was controlled by systematic manipulation.
+Others who fell for the psychopath’s charisma and powers of persuasion may blame the victim for losing a “good catch.”
+Whatever the case, no one realizes how severely traumatized the victim truly is.

 “Sadly, some victims of psychopaths attempt suicide as a result of hopelessness, helplessness and the belief there is no way out.
-Some have reported to us that psychopaths have actually encouraged them to take their own lives or have indicated that they would put them through so much turmoil that their only recourse would be suicide.” ~ From Aftermath: Surviving Psychopathy, a website founded by Professor of Psychology and psychopathy researcher, David Kosson, Ph.D., to provide help as well as education to those whose lives have been impacted by psychopathic individuals.
+Some have reported to us that psychopaths have actually encouraged them to take their own lives or have indicated that they would put them through so much turmoil that their only recourse would be suicide,” according to Aftermath: Surviving Psychopathy, a website founded by David Kosson, Ph.D., professor of psychology and psychopathy researcher, which aims to provide help as well as education to those whose lives have been impacted by psychopathic individuals.

 Please read “The Emotional Rape Syndrome” if you suspect that you or someone you know has been through this horrific experience.
 The book describes emotional rape and its effects in detail, and contains several chapters on healing from emotional rape.